 After your period ends, you’ll enter the phase.
 In this phase, the body begins preparing for ovulation.

 What is ovulation?

 Ovulation is what happens when an egg is released.
-If the egg is fertilized by sperm, a pregnacy may occur.
-If the egg isn’t fertilized or a pregnancy doesn’t occur, a period will come.
+If the egg is fertilized by sperm, a pregnancy may occur.
+If the egg isn’t fertilized or pregnancy doesn’t occur, a period will come.

 For example, it balances estrogen.

 While estrogen has lots of good jobs, too much estrogen can be harmful to the body – possibly leading to heavy periods, hormone imbalance, breast cancer, PMS, sadness, feelings of anxiety, and more.

 Progesterone #werks to counteract all of that

 It reduces inflammation, helps build muscle, protects our bones, promotes sleep, and calms the nervous system.